Prophet Moses is a central figure in the sacred texts of Judaism, Christianity and Islam.

-Asiya was a secret believer in One God and failed to recognize her husband as the god or demi god he portrayed himself to be.
+Asiya was a secret believer in One God and failed to recognize her husband as the god he portrayed himself to be.
 Islamic scholars tell us that Moses’ birth mother was able to live in the palace because of her role as wet nurse.

 Here is a dimension of Moses’ character that we do not get a sense of from the Bible.
 Moses was brought up by two very strong and religious women.
 Asiya was eventually put to death by her husband because she refused to denounce her belief.

 Islam tells us that Moses was strong; strong of character and strong of build.
 He stood up for the weaker members of society and that is what led him to unintentionally killing the Egyptian and seeking refuge and a new life in Midian.
 When Moses returned to Egypt he needed his own strength and the strength of his brother Aaron.